 - Experienced eyes — You need to monitor the progress of your dough and determine what to do based on the condition of the dough.

-When you resume your bread making, make sure to allow the dough to return to a temperature of 68ºF (20ºC) degrees or higher, which may take up to an hour.
+When you resume your bread-making, allow the dough to return to a temperature of 68ºF (20ºC) degrees or higher, which may take up to an hour.
 Punch it down and divide the dough to continue.
 You must use the dough within 24 hours since you start making the dough.

 What do you think of the yudane (tangzhong) method?

-Both yudane and tangzhong are methods of precooking a small portion of the dough either by cooking or scalding.
-Cooking the flour causes the starch to gelatinize and this makes the texture of the bread chewy (we call it mochi-mochi texture) compared to regular shokupan.
-Furthermore, the bread stays fresher and moister for a longer time due to a higher moisture content.
-However, the dough is stickier and harder to knead and it is known that the dough does not rise as high as in a regular shokupan recipe.
+Both yudane and tangzhong are methods of precooking a small portion of the dough by cooking or scalding.
+Cooking the flour causes the starch to gelatinize, making the bread’s texture chewy (we call it mochi-mochi texture) compared to regular shokupan.
+Furthermore, the bread stays fresher and moister for longer due to a higher moisture content.
+However, the dough is stickier and harder to knead, and it is known that the dough does not rise as high as in a regular shokupan recipe.

 To be 100% honest, I love how easy and perfect this recipe is.
-I actually don’t feel the need to use the yudane or tangzhong method to achieve best results.
-With the recipe that I’m sharing here, I can be totally spontaneous and finish making a really amazing shokupan in 3.5 hours from start to finish.
-I truly love that part and I make at least one to two shokupan every week.
+I don’t feel the need to use the yudane or tangzhong method to achieve the best results.
+With the recipe that I’m sharing here, I can be spontaneous and finish making a fantastic shokupan in 3.5 hours from start to finish.
+I love that part and make at least one to two shokupan weekly.
 The yudane or tangzhong method doesn’t fit my lifestyle as a busy working mom.

 Can I knead the dough with my hands?

 The dough for shokupan is very wet and sticky compared to regular bread dough.
-You may feel doubtful but you will need to trust that it will work if you continue to knead more.
-What’s more, kneading this type of dough by hand requires a lot of arm work.
+You may feel doubtful, but you must trust that it will work if you continue to knead more.
+Moreover, kneading this type of dough by hand requires a lot of armwork.
 For these reasons, shokupan dough is more suitable for kneading with a stand mixer.
 I shared the helpful link in the recipe card.